 AGENCY COMMENTS Detailed review of the permanent road crossings as part of TransCanada comments on draft plans of subdivision may result in the need for the installation of concrete protection over the pipeline.
 TransCanada's practice is not to allow encroachments on the right-of-way, maintaining it passive wherever possible.
 If the landowner wants to proceed with a pathway within the pipeline right of way, the approval will require either: a) buried concrete slabbing along the entire length of the pathway, or b) the pathway must maintain a minimum 3m separation from the pipeline edge for the entire length of the pipeline.
 Where a pathway will cross over the pipeline right-of-way at 90 degrees, requirements could include concrete slabbing or installation of marker tape, or a combination of both.
 Drainage must be directed such that there is no ponding of water within the pipeline right of way nor will there be erosion that would adversely affect the depth of cover over the pipeline.
 TransCanada may require a pipeline class upgrade at this location, depending on the population density. k.
-TRCA General: The terrain along the Main Humber River changes dramatically south of Forest Heights Boulevard, leading the TRCA to consider options to bridge the gap between these two trail systems.
-With the proposed Hydro Trail connecting between Kirby Road and Teston Road (on the east side of Highway 27) in Block 55 East, there is a possibility (with the addition of an additional trail built on TRCA land between Teston Road and the Granger Greenway) of alleviating both concerns of the TRCA.
+TRCA General: The terrain along the Main Humber River changes dramatically south of Forest Heights Boulevard, leading the TRCA to consider other options to bridge the gap between these two trail systems.
+With the proposed Hydro Trail connecting between Kirby Road and Teston Road (on the east side of Highway 27) in splock 55 East, there is a possibility (with the addition of an additional trail built on TRCA land between Teston Road and the Granger Greenway) of alleviating both concerns of the TRCA.
 This would enable the Main Humber River Trail system to connect to the East Humber River Trail system and bypass the difficult terrain through Kleinburg.
 TRCA would like to discuss trail options further with the applicant and City, as we see this as a great opportunity to coordinate efforts for the benefit of existing and future users of these trail systems.
 A discussion on the future ownership of the open space lands in the Block Plan area could also form part of those discussions.
 General: Issues identified by the TRCA and other agencies and departments, which require future consideration and/or specific conditions of draft plan approval should be identified in a separate section in each of the supporting Block Plan reports, particularly the MESP, for ease of reference moving forward.
 General: A recreational facility is proposed on the east side of Kipling Avenue, across from Block 55 East.
-Has consideration been given to this proposed facility, etc. and, in turn, the potential for environmental impacts along Kipling Avenue, in Block 55 East and in the proposed recreational site?
+Has consideration been given to this proposed recreational site?
 An analysis should be provided in this regard.
-Location of SWM Pond 3: SWM Pond 3 is proposed below the staked top of bank on the northern side of Tributary B2.
+Location of SWM Pond 3: proposed below the staked top of bank on the northern side of Tributary B2.
 The 10m buffer from the Regulatory floodplain is proposed as the development limit.
-It is noted in the MESP that this is the only location with a sufficiently low oulde to provide a single SWM pond to service the entire catchment area.
-The MESP further notes that the water elevation of the pon
+It is noted in the MESP that this is the only location with a sufficiently too would to the following: engineering, environmental, social, economic, public safety and recreational consideration of the pond is constrained by the storm sewer crossing of the TCPL.
+For the TRCA to evaluate this proposed SWM pond location, additional inform